wirebits/BLEDuck/README.md

   - where `X` is a number like `1`,`2`,`3`,`4` etc.

 # 🏃🏻‍♂️‍➡️Run BLEDuck
-1. Download or Clone the Repository.
-2. Open the folder.
-3. Make sure that your ESP32-S3 board is connected to your PC/Laptop.
-5. Copy `code.py` in the `CIRCUITPY`.
-   - It ask for replacement of `code.py` file, then replace it.
-   - It will overwrite in the `code.py` file.
-   - After 2-3 minutes, an BLE device named `BLEDuck` is discovered.
-6. Copy `boot.py` in the `CIRCUITPY`.
-7. Replace `X` with pin numbers in LOC`7` of `boot.py` file.
-6. Turn on your mobile bluetooth.
+1. Turn on your mobile bluetooth.
+2. Scan the bluetooth and it show `BLEDuck`.
+3. Connect and pair with it.
+4. Download `Serial Bluetooth Terminal` app from [here](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal).
-7. Open `Serial Bluetooth Terminal` app.
+5. Open `Serial Bluetooth Terminal` app.
 8. Click on `☰`.
 9. Click on `Devices`.
 10. Click on `Bluetooth LE`.